 Four County Community Grants and Shelby Community Grants

 Four County Community Funds are available for a variety of charitable purposes for non-profit organizations, public schools, and governmental agencies.
 Shelby Community Funds serve the Shelby Community.
-Both funds especially respond to the current and emerging needs in all of our local communities.
+Both funds especially respond to the current and emerging needs in our local communities.

 Healthy Seniors/Healthy Youth Grants and Healthy Futures Grants